edwardmartinsjr/github-data-pipeline/README.md

 ## Configuration

-There are some env variables you must set to do the Github streaming configs:
+There are some env variables you must set to the application configs:

 NAME                      | DESCRIPTION
 --------------------------|------------